 There is some preparation you must make before you start to use encrypted email.

-Before you can send or receive encrypted email to another person you have to exchange public keys.
+Before you can exchange encrypted emails with another person you have to exchange public keys.
 In many cases in the past, individuals have met to exchange keys; to be sure they were who they claimed to be.
-You can start by exchanging public keys over unencrypted email, import the keys, delete that email and begin using encrypted email, with those you trust.
+You start by exchanging public keys over unencrypted email, import the keys, delete that email and now exchange encrypted emails..

 Once you are setup each time you compose an email you will have the choice to encrypt it, you can only encrypt and decrypt mail to or from individuals you share keys with.
 You will be asked for your password to encrypt or decrypt messages every time you start o new session.